Victor Vargas

 Victor Vargas (born 28 March 1952) is a Venezuelan banker and businessman, best known for being the former owner and president of the 4th largest private bank in Venezuela, Banco Occidental de Descuento.
 The bank was recognized as the fourth largest private financial entity in Venezuela and was noted by reports for climbing the Forbes list of the world's most valuable companies.
-BOD was later intagreted with another financial entity BNC.
+BOD was later integrated with another financial entity BNC.

 Early life

 Victor Vargas was born into a middle class family in the municipality of Chacao, city of Caracas, Venezuela.
 His mother was the first woman to serve on the Supreme Court of Venezuela.
 His father was a doctor.
 He earned his law degree at Andrés Bello Catholic University.

 Career

 Vargas started his career as a lawyer.

 In the 1980s, he acquired CapitalBanc Corp., a New York-based bank.
 The bank was sold to Popular Bank of Puerto Rico down in the early 1990s after authorities discovered a fraud.
 While Vargas was not accused of fraud, authorities alleged that he misled regulators about when he discovered an illegal activity.
 He subsequently paid a $1.5 million fine and signed an order agreeing not to invest in U.S. banks again without regulatory permission.
 He is quoted describing the venture as "the worst business" of his life.
 He shared his experience in October 2007 when he moderated a panel on corporate governance at a Miami conference of the Florida International Bankers Association when he was the President of (FELABAN) Latin American Banks Federation.

 In 1992 he sold a small bank he founded and owned.
 He used those funds a year later, in 1993, to buy Banco Occidental de Descuento, based in the oil-rich state of Zulia.
 Many of his clients are oil investors.
 Another form of revenue comes from purchasing sovereign debt bonds and re-selling them for profit to investors.
 As of 2015, it was the 4th largest private bank in Venezuela.
 He was its president.